Learning to Estimate Robust 3D Human Mesh from In-the-Wild Crowded Scenes

+As shown in Figure~\ref{fig:architecture}, our architecture comprises a feature extractor followed by a joint-based regressor.
+The feature extractor is based on ResNet-50~\cite{he2016deep}, and the joint-based regressor is based on~\cite{moon2020pose2pose,liu2020comprehensive}.
+Our network's output is SMPL~\cite{loper2015smpl} parameters, and a single person's 3D mesh is obtained by feeding the parameters to the SMPL layer.

-We generate a 2D pose heatmap $\mathbf{H}^{\text{2D}} \in \mathbb{R}^{J_s \times H \times W}$ from $\mathbf{P}^{\text{2D}}$ by making a Gaussian blob on the 2D coordinates. $H$ and $W$ denote the height and width of the image feature to be concatenated. $J_s$ indicates the number of joints in a superset of joints sets defined by multiple datasets.
-We assign don't-care values to the undefined joints and joint predictions with low confidence in inference time, multiplying zero to the corresponding joint heatmap.
+\textbf{Feature extractor.} The feature extractor takes a 2D pose and an image as input.
+The 2D pose is 2D joint coordinates $\mathbf{P}^{\text{2D}} \in \mathbb{R}^{J \times 2}$ predicted by bottom-up off-the-shelf 2D pose estimators~\cite{cao2017realtime,cheng2020higherhrnet}. $J$ denotes the number of human joints, and it can vary among different 2D pose estimators.
+During training, we add realistic errors on the ground truth (GT) 2D pose following~\cite{moon2019posefix,choi2020p2m} to mimic erroneous 2D pose outputs in test time, and the noisy 2D pose is used as our input $\mathbf{P}^{\text{2D}}$.
+We provide the 2D pose $\mathbf{P}^{\text{2D}}$ as a heatmap representation $\mathbf{H}^{\text{2D}} \in \mathbb{R}^{J_s \times 64 \times 64}$ to the feature extractor by making a Gaussian blob on the 2D joint coordinates. $J_s=30$ indicates the number of joints in a superset of joint sets defined by multiple datasets.
+We assign don't-care values to the undefined joints and joint predictions with low confidence in inference time, by multiplying zero to the corresponding joint's heatmap.
+Modeling don't-care values based on the superset of joints and heatmaps enables 3DCrowdNet to perform inference from various human joint sets with a single network and handle diverse input such as 2D poses with missing joints due to truncation and occlusion.